adham618/adham618/README.md

 ### Hi there 👋
 I am Adham Tarek, a Frontend Developer from Egypt.<br/>

-I’m experienced in javascript, React, Redux, Next.js, TypeScript, etc.
+I’m experienced in Javascript, React, Redux, Next.js, TypeScript, etc.

 I am a passionate person who loves to learn new things and solve problems.
 I am a self-taught developer and I am always looking for new challenges.<br/>